LCSW vs. Psychologist: Key Differences Explained

 • Justice and Corrections – America has one of the highest rates of incarceration in the world, matched by a sky-high recidivism rate.
 Social workers in this area attempt to cut the cycle of prison and re-offending through counseling, job placement assistance, and programs to help ex-cons return to productive places in society.

-• Mental Health and Clinical Social Work – This is the sort of core areas for LCSW work.
-Social workers are one of the largest resources for mental health assistance in the United States and some of the easiest to access for underprivileged individuals in need of therapy.
+• Mental Health and Clinical Social Work – This is the sort of core area for LCSW work.
+Social workers are one of the largest resources for mental health assistance in the United States, and some of the easiest to access for underprivileged individuals in need of therapy.

-• Mental Health and Substance Abuse Social Work – Closely related to general mental health social work, but more specialized, many social workers are on the front lines of dealing with the more than 30 million Americans that the National Center for Drug Abuse Statistics have identified as drug abusers.
+• Mental Health and Substance Abuse Social Work – Closely related to general mental health social work, but more specialized, many social workers are on the front lines of dealing with substance abuse and addiction issues in communities across the country.

-• Occupational and Employee Assistance Program Social Work – The average American spends just over 34 hours a week at work according to the Bureau of Labor Statistics.
-A job allows them to get insurance, food, and put a roof over their heads.
-It’s a pretty big deal.
-Social workers in this specialty work with people to help them have happier and more productive jobs.
-They also work to help those out of work get assistance and find a new job as soon possible.
+• Occupational and Employee Assistance Program Social Work – Social workers in this specialty work with people to help them have happier and more productive jobs.
+They also work to help those out of work get assistance and find a new job as soon as possible.

 • Public Welfare – This area is a kind of catch-all for the types of issues that impact patients but may not fit neatly into other kinds of practice areas.
 Poverty, racial, religious, and gender discrimination, and other large-scale societal problems can be issues for public welfare.

 • School Social Work – Bullying, educational access issues, and abuse problems are dealt with by school social workers.
-Like the title says, they primarily work in school systems, but they also can spend plenty of time on the street with home visits, coordinating after-school programs, or working with other juvenile social services agencies.
+As the title says, they primarily work in school systems, but they can also spend plenty of time on the street with home visits, coordinating after-school programs, or working with other juvenile social services agencies.

 How History Shaped the Role of the Clinical Social Worker